byrokrat/giroapp/README.md

 Writing plugins
 ---------------
-Giroapp plugins are Symfony event subscribers in the user directory under `plugins`.
+Giroapp plugins are Symfony event subscribers in the user directory under `plugins/`.

 Here is an example plugin that notifies someone on application error